Riemann–Stieltjes integral: Application to functional analysis

 The Riemann–Stieltjes integral also appears in the formulation of the spectral theorem for (non-compact) self-adjoint (or more generally, normal) operators in a Hilbert space.
 In this theorem, the integral is considered with respect to a spectral family of projections.

 Existence of the integral

 The best simple existence theorem states that if f is continuous and g is of bounded variation on [a, b], then the integral exists.

+Because of the integration by part formula, the integral exists also if the condition on f and g are inversed, that is, if f is of bounded variation and g is continuous.

 A function g is of bounded variation if and only if it is the difference between two (bounded) monotone functions.
 If g is not of bounded variation, then there will be continuous functions which cannot be integrated with respect to g.
 In general, the integral is not well-defined if f and g share any points of discontinuity, but there are other cases as well.